Thursday, November 14, 2024

 Darin’s musical swerves are a large part of his legacy.
 The guy cracked the rock ’n’ roll market with a few hit singles (the first of which, “Splish Splash,” was also labelled as a novelty record because of its lyrics).
 Then, less than a year into his fame, he decided to do a 180 and release an album of him performing in the “popular standards” mode (later called everything from “middle of the road” to “lounge”) titled “That’s All.”

 Once that particular iteration of Bobby Darin was established on both record and in nightclubs (esp. in Vegas, where he killed), he started performing country songs, influenced not by Dean Martin but by Ray Charles.
-From there Bobby started doing folk songs (older and foreign folk songs, in addition to the more expected Peter, Paul & Mary/Kingston Trio type of folk).
+From there Bobby started doing folk songs (older and foreign-language folk songs, in addition to the more expected Peter, Paul & Mary/Kingston Trio type of folk).

 The reason I rattled off all the transitions above is merely to show that Darin didn’t want to make things easy for himself.
-He seemingly always wanted to challenge himself and move on, once he had established that he could do something very well.
+He always wanted to challenge himself and move on, once he had established that he could do something very well.
 With acting, he did make three cute comedies with his first major show-biz girlfriend and first wife Sandra Dee, but aside from those (and one Western where he’s a pacifist sheriff), Bobby sought out difficult roles to establish that he didn’t want to be just a pop singer in actor’s guise.
-(Which was basically the easiest way for a singer to function as a movie star; Bobby ended up becoming the anti-Frankie Avalon [whom he was actually very good friends with]) These performances still impress, even if the films they are in are uneven or badly conceived from the start.
+(Which was basically the easiest way for a singer to function as a movie star; Bobby ended up becoming the anti-Frankie Avalon [with whom he was very good friends]) These performances still impress, even if the films they are in are uneven or badly conceived from the start.

 I should note that of the Darin books I’ve read, two of the best don’t have particularly great things to say about the movies he was in.
-The books in question are the best biography, Roman Candle: The Life of Bobby Darin by David Evanier (2004), and the best book about Darin’s recording career and his life in the media Bobby Darin: The Ultimate Listener’s Guide by Shane Brown (2023).
+The books in question are the best biography, Roman Candle: The Life of Bobby Darin by David Evanier (2004), and the best book about Darin’s recording career and his life in the media, Bobby Darin: The Ultimate Listener’s Guide by Shane Brown (2023).
 I found that these books tell Darin’s story in a great fashion, but their summation of his acting talents didn’t tally with what I saw in the films.

 Darin began acting with roles in TV series.
 His first role was in the dramedy “Hennesey” (1959-62) starring Jackie Cooper.
 At this point Bobby was perfectly willing to basically play himself in a fictional setting.
 Here he plays a pop star who is drafted into the Navy and then tries to get out by pretending he’s sick.